 Note: Graylog 3.0 comes with a new Sidecar implementation.
 We still support the old Collector Sidecars, which can be found in the System / Collectors (legacy) menu entry.
-In case you need to configure legacy Collector Sidecar please refer to the Graylog Collector Sidecar documentation.
 We encourage users to migrate to the new Sidecar, which is covered by this document.